 Schedule the Biopsy

-Endometrial biopsy should be scheduled either by natural cycles or hormone replacement therapy cycles*
+Endometrial biopsy should be scheduled based on either natural cycles or hormone replacement therapy cycles*.

 Obtain the Sample

 Place the endometrial biopsy in the MIRA cryotube.
-Make sure the sample is immersed in the preservation solution.
+Ensure that the sample is immersed in the preservation solution.

 Store the Sample